Fuck: Use in marketing

 In April 1997, clothing retailer French Connection began branding their clothes with fcuk (usually written in lowercase), stating it was an acronym for "French Connection United Kingdom".
 Its similarity to the word fuck caused controversy.
 French Connection produced a range of T-shirts with messages such as "fcuk this", "hot as fcuk", "cool as fcuk", "fcuk fashion", etc.

 In 2009, the European Union's OHIM trade marks agency disallowed a German brewery to market a beer called "Fucking Hell".
-They sued, and on March 26, 2010 got permission to market the beer.
+The brewery sued, and on March 26, 2010 got permission to market the beer.
 The company argued that it was actually named after the Austrian village of Fucking (now spelled Fugging) and the German term for light beer, hell (which is simply the word for "light-coloured").